-- d.
-Produce Stands - i.
-Pop-Up Produce Stands - (a) Pop-up produce stands sell produce on a site other than the site where the produce was grown and harvested.
-Pop-up produce stands require a permit from the City and are only allowed on properties where the zoning permits temporary accessory uses. - (b) Pop-up produce stands shall be required to comply with all setback requirements, according to the zoning of the property. - (c) Parking and customer waiting areas shall not encroach the public right of way. - ii.
-Farm stands - (a) Farm stands, which are temporary stands selling produce grown and harvested on-site, are allowed by right, provided that: - (i) Setback and dimensional requirements for farm stands shall be the same as those of accessory buildings, in accordance with the zoning of the property. - (ii) Parking and customer waiting areas shall not encroach the public right of way. - (iii) The farm stand shall not exceed a duration of 15 days of activity in one calendar year. - (iv) Sales shall be limited to the hours of 7:00 a.m. to 7:00 p.m. - (v) Farm stands shall be allowed only as an accessory to a lawfully established farm, accessory garden or community garden. - (vi) Farm stands shall be removed from the premises, stored inside of a structure, or fully screened from view when not in operation. - (vii) Only one (1) farm stand is permitted per lot. - (viii)One (1) temporary sign advertising only products grown on-site may be displayed during sales but must be removed from the premises or stored inside a structure when the farm stand is not in operation. - e.
-Urban Farm, Small - i.
-Size - (a) Urban farms that are less than 1 acre are classified as small urban farms.
-Farms that are 1 acre or larger are classified as large urban farms. - ii.
-Setbacks - (a) All farming activity on-site shall occur behind the minimum setback lines for the property, in accordance with the property's zoning. - iii.
-Screening - (a) Screening fences are required for the storage of compost, mulch and similar items. - (b) Storage piles shall not exceed six feet in height and shall be screened from view from all public streets.
+Farm stands, which are temporary stands selling produce grown and harvested onsite, are allowed by right, provided that:

+- (a) Setback and dimensional requirements for farm stands shall be the same as those of accessory buildings, in accordance with the zoning of the property. - (b) Parking and customer waiting areas shall not encroach the public right of way. - (c) The farm stand shall not exceed a duration of 15 days of activity in one calendar vear. - (d) Sales shall be limited to the hours of 7:00 a.m. to 7:00 p.m. - (e) Farm stands shall be allowed only as an accessory to a lawfully established farm, accessory garden or community garden. - Farm stands shall be removed from the premises, stored inside of a structure, or fully screened from view when not in operation. - (g) Only one (1) farm stand is permitted per lot. - (h) One (1) temporary sign advertising only products grown on-site may be displayed during sales but must be removed from the premises or stored inside a structure when the farm stand is not in operation.

+Urban Farm, Small e.